-Dr. Moyal points out that one of the main cons of these methods is that they tend to cause the parents distress, which may in turn cause them to overindulge the child the next day to make up for their guilt.
+Dr. Nash points out that one of the main cons of these methods is that they tend to cause the parents distress, which may in turn cause them to overindulge the child the next day to make up for their guilt.
 “You’re looking for a balance,” she advises, “in terms of tolerating distress and yet helping them make developmentally appropriate steps forward.”

 No cry methods

-West’s method, the Sleep Lady Shuffle, has parents stay in the room to comfort the child as she falls asleep but move further and further from the crib each night.
+West’s method, the Sleep Lady Shuffle, has parents stay in the room to comfort the child as they fall asleep but move further and further from the crib each night.
 All three authors encourage a number of tools (white noise, black out curtains, a consistent routine) to help create an environment amenable to sleep.
 These books are largely anecdotal and are written by parents or parenting “experts” rather than medical professionals (though Hogg was a nurse before she became a nanny to the stars).

 Megan Lavigne, a parent and certified Gentle Sleep Coach, had a poor sleeper from day one.
 “I spent countless hours rocking him in our glider, or bouncing with him on a yoga ball trying to get him to sleep,” she recalls.
 Her son’s sleep improved slightly between three and six months, but then he suddenly returned to waking multiple times a night.
 She tried waiting it out, but by nine months she knew she had to do something.
 Within a few nights of gentle sleep training everyone in the family was sleeping better.

 What Lavigne liked about the Sleep Lady approach is that “it’s gentle, effective, and flexible enough to allow parents to provide more support to the child when needed.”
 The down side, however, is that “it can take longer than more rigid techniques due to the gentle nature of the method.”